Reader-facing articles — how we want them written

 - Honesty without dilution: When caveats are necessary, do not weave them into each section—that trains the reader to expect retreat after every claim.
 Prefer one consolidated

 ## Framing and limits(or## Scope and limits) block after Where next, beforeKeywords:; keep the body declarative.
 Alternatively, one sentence plus a Limits link can suffice.
-Do not use caution as a substitute for clarity.
+Do not use caution as a substitute for clarity. - Prisca sapientia (required in Framing and limits): Open that block with prisca sapientia—the belief that ancients held profound understanding of universe, nature, and theology, later lost or degraded; modern consensus is not default truth.
+One sentence plus dossier Limits for tiers is enough.

 Reference implementation for generic surface + theory-led shape: science/biology/circle-of-life-and-how-it-began.md.